Show Girl (1928 film): Plot

-Dixie Dugan (Alice White), the vivacious and self-assured daughter of the working-class Dugan family, lives by her personal motto: "look hot but keep cool."
+Dixie Dugan, the vivacious and self-assured daughter of the working-class Dugan family, lives by her personal motto: "look hot but keep cool."
 She dreams of making it big on the stage and refuses to let love distract her from her goal.

-Among her persistent suitors are Denny Kerrigan (Lee Moran), a perky motto salesman who lives and breathes inspirational slogans, and Jimmy Doyle (Charles Delaney), a sharp-tongued, streetwise reporter for the Evening Tabloid.
+Among her persistent suitors are Denny Kerrigan, a perky motto salesman who lives and breathes inspirational slogans, and Jimmy Doyle, a sharp-tongued, streetwise reporter for the Evening Tabloid.
 Both men vie for her attention, but Dixie is focused on fame, not romance.

-When Dixie hears that producers Eppus (Hugh Roman) and Kibbitzer (Bernard Randall) are casting a new revue, she barges into their office.
-There, she encounters Jack Milton (Richard Tucker), a wealthy older man—a “sugar daddy” type—who is also angling to impress the producers.
+When Dixie hears that producers Eppus and Kibbitzer are casting a new revue, she barges into their office.
+There, she encounters Jack Milton, a wealthy older man—a “sugar daddy” type—who is also angling to impress the producers.
 Using a clever ruse, Dixie sneaks into their meeting and shows off her charms in a daring one-piece bathing suit.
 The producers are impressed but advise her to gain experience in a nightclub first.

 Milton offers to get her a job performing at the Jollity Club, and Dixie quickly proves she has star power.
-She sings, dances, and shares the spotlight with Alvarez Romano (Donald Reed), a passionate performer from Chile who becomes romantically smitten with her.
+She sings, dances, and shares the spotlight with Alvarez Romano, a passionate performer from Chile who becomes romantically smitten with her.
 When Denny visits her at the club reciting a cascade of mottos, Dixie brushes him off.
 She also rebuffs Alvarez's advances and later accepts an invitation to Milton's apartment for champagne and lobster—but firmly rejects any inappropriate behavior.